 - Responsible for ensuring timely, accurate and complete documentation at the patient/client and aggregate levels in systems and formats required for assigned program areas.

-- Works with the Director of Program Services to ensure contract requirements are met including service objectives/work plans, performance measures, standards of care and budgets.
+- Works with the Vice President of Programs & Community Impact to ensure contract requirements are met including service objectives/work plans, performance measures, standards of care and budgets.